barumau/PanGlobish/docs/108_verbe.md

 **wi love yu.**
 – We love you.
 **he love tu.**
 – He or she loves you.

+There is normally a particle of time before the verb, when the subject is a noun (instead of a pronoun).

 **Jorje is love Mari.**
 – George loves Mary.
 **tri siste is love un man.**